DanyouTu/Line-Bot.ForPython/README.md

 - 🤖 Integrates ChatGPT for natural conversational responses.
 - 🚀 Easily deployable on Render web services.
-- 📝 Uses Redis as the memory container, separating group and private chats.
+- 📝 Uses Redis as the memory container.

 ## Render Settings